-- Grants are tenable at a UK university, NHS trust, statutory social care organisation or other research institution. - Principal applicants should hold employment or honorary (if a clinical academic) contracts with the host institution that extend beyond the period of the grant. - Applicants may be new to Parkinson's research. - Co-applicants and collaborators may be based at institutions outside the UK and / or at pharmaceutical or biotech companies. - Applicants should read Research grant terms and conditions before completing the application form.
+- Grants are tenable at a UK university, NHS trust, statutory social care organisation or other UK research institution. - Principal applicants should hold employment or honorary (if a clinical academic) contracts with the UK host institution that extend beyond the period of the grant. - Applicants may be new to Parkinson's research, but must have relevant Parkinson's experience within the proposed team. - Co-applicants and collaborators may be based at institutions outside the UK and / or at pharmaceutical or biotech companies.
+There is no upper limit to the number of co-applicants / collaborators that can be added to an application. - Applicants should read Research grant terms and conditions and the charity's research grants costs quidance before completing the application form.